HOME - starting place and general lodge information Orange Elks Lodge 1475 Visit the Elks National site.

 Nine members of the Orange Elks Lodge #1475 showed up at 6:30 am and cooked sixteen turkeys for Mary’s Kitchen.
 Mary’s Kitchen feeds the homeless and those in need.
 The dinners with all the trimmings fed 179 people.
 According to Orange Elks member and Mary’s Kitchen volunteer Sue Siegal, in the last four months Mary’s Kitchen has seen a 400% increase in meals served.

-Pictured are Mark Whidenant and Sue Segal
+Pictured are Mark Whidenant and Sue Siegel

 Casa TeresaOrange Elks Lodge Donates to Charities